Create instances

 You do not need to include the project ID in the instance name.
 This is done automatically where appropriate (for example, in the log files).

-The collation field (not shown in the basic API call below) enables you to set a default value for the type of collation used for the databases in your instance.
+The collation field (not shown in the following basic API call) lets you set a default value for the type of collation used for the databases in your instance.
 This collation default is permanent at the instance level but not at the database level.
 You can change this default with a database administration tool, but only for a specific database that you are creating or updating.
 You cannot change the collation default for an instance after creating the instance (unless you recreate the instance).
 For information about collations in SQL Server, see Collation and Unicode support.
 For a prototype of a JSON request, see Settings.
-Here is an example string you could specify for the collation parameter: SQL_Latin1_General_CP1_CI_AS.
+You can specify the following example string for the collation parameter: SQL_Latin1_General_CP1_CI_AS.

-The timeZone field (not shown in the basic API call below) lets you to set a time zone for an instance.
+The timeZone field (not shown in the following basic API call) lets you to set a time zone for an instance.
 After you create an instance, you can change the time zone of an instance.
 For more information and a list of accepted strings, see Settings.
-Here is an example string you could specify for the timeZone field: "Pacific Standard Time".
+You can specify the following example string for the timeZone field: "Pacific Standard Time".
 See more.

 To create an instance that is integrated with Managed Microsoft AD, specify a domain, such as subdomain.mydomain.com, for the domain field.
 For more information, see Creating an instance with Windows Authentication.
-Additionally, note the procedures and constraints for integrating with a managed AD domain in a different project.
+Additionally, note the procedures and constraints for integrating with a Managed Microsoft AD domain in a different project.

 For information on setting the value of machine-type in the request body, see Custom instance configurations.